keepandroidfree/keepandroidfree.github.io/index.md

 ### Contact national regulators

-When contacting regulators directly, you should be polite and specific about the harm you believe these policies will cause, both to consumers and to competition.
+Regulators worldwide are genuinely concerned about monopolies and the centralization of power in the tech sector, and want to hear directly from individuals who are affected and concerned.
+When contacting regulators directly, you should be _polite_ and _specific_ about the harm you believe these policies will cause, both to consumers and to competition.
 Complaints are especially impactful when they are authored by a citizen of that country or region, and when the language of the email is written in one of the official languages of the region's governing body.
 Request a written acknowledge of the complaint, and consider forwarding any responses you receive to [victory@keepandroidopen.org](mailto:keepandroidopen.org) so that we might highlight and reference them.

 #### European Union
 - Email: [COMP-GREFFE-ANTITRUST@ec.europa.eu](mailto:COMP-GREFFE-ANTITRUST@ec.europa.eu?subject=Concerns%20about%20Android%20and%20competition%20in%20the%20EU&cc=europe@keepandroidopen.org)